tgolla/AerobicSepticSystemMonitor/README.md

 Beyond Blink is an exercise to look at the simplicity and power the ESP32 has when it comes to connecting to your Wi-Fi network and the Internet.
 The code was adapted from the [Last Minute Engineers - Learn Electronics the Easy Way](https://lastminuteengineers.com/) article [In-depth: Create A Simple ESP32 Web Server In Arduino IDE (lastminuteengineers.com)](https://lastminuteengineers.com/creating-esp32-web-server-arduino-ide/) and demonstrated how to connect your ESP32 to a Wi-Fi network hosing a web page that presents a button that can be used to turn the LED on and off.

 This exercise uses the same wired LED from the Blink exercise.
-You will again need to edit the code >>>>>.
-You will also need to edit the header file   xxxxx. h
+You will again need to edit the code to modify LED_BUILTIN if you are using a pin other than 4 for the LED.
+You will also need to edit the configuration.h header file to add your Wi-Fi SSID and password.

 ### Is the Power On (220V Optocoupler Module)